conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

       # toggle for freeing up some extra space on the default Azure Pipelines
       # linux image before running the Docker container for building
       free_disk_space: False
-      # Option for creating a swap file on the default Azure Pipelines
-      # linux image before running the Docker container for building
-      # for example, use 10GiB to create a 10G swap file
-      make_swap: 0GiB
       # limit the amount of CI jobs running concurrently at a given time
       # each OS will get its proportional share of the configured value
       max_parallel: 25